 Autumn Bernhardt Bio

-I do not represent clients in a legal capacity but instead assist governments, organizations, and businesses to prevent and mitigate conflict through training.
-I also provide ongoing support through strategic planning and independent evaluation.
+I provide training and ongoing support through strategic planning and independent evaluation.
 Lastly, I assist clients as a third-party neutral to regain their power.
-Mediation, facilitation, and other processes often described as Alternative Dispute Resolution (ADR) offer a less formal and more creative means to reach settlement.
+Mediation, facilitation, and other processes often described as Alternative Dispute Resolution (ADR) offer a less formal and more creative means to reach settlement and resolution.

 “Autumn has been a valued collaborator for several years, consistently demonstrating unparalleled research, knowledge, and professionalism.
 As an extraordinary educator and facilitator, Autumn possesses a remarkable ability to engage audiences from all backgrounds, professions, and age groups in a compelling way.
 Even when addressing potentially divisive topics, presentations foster respectful dialogue that honors all perspectives without alienating anyone.
 Workshop participants consistently praise the experience, noting the depth of learning, the thought-provoking nature of the material, and the overall enjoyment of the discussion.”